Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 Environment Setup
 =================

 Before building the design with the AIE test harness, you need to source the ``setup.sh`` script included in this repository.
-You should also ensure that Vitis, XRT and Versal ``SDKTARGETSYSROOT`` are properly set up.
+You should also ensure that Vitis, XRT, Versal ``SDKTARGETSYSROOT``, and ``LD_LIBRARY_PATH`` are properly set.
+As some of the examples (GeMM on VCK190, DDS mixer on VEK280) are depend on implementation in Vitis DSP Library, the ``DSPLIB_ROOT`` should also be designated to the DSP library.

 .. code-block:: shell